 The airport also maintains a fleet of 19 Mobile Lounges and 30 Plane Mates, which offer a unique service transporting passengers between airport facilities and the aircraft.

-Mobile Lounges and Plane Mates offer a unique service transporting passengers between the Main Terminal and the concourses to planes parked on the jet apron a half mile away.
+Mobile Lounges and Plane Mates offer a unique service transporting passengers between the Terminal and Concourses A and D.

 The Plane Mates are 15 feet high, 15 feet wide, 54 feet long and weigh 79,300 pounds.
-Similar to mobile lounges, plane mates were designed so that passengers could board directly from the Plane Mate to the aircraft, avoiding walking on the airfield.
+Similar to Mobile Lounges, Plane Mates were designed so that passengers could board directly from the Plane Mate onto the aircraft, avoiding walking on the airfield.

-In 2004, a new passenger walkway opened between the Main Terminal and Concourse B. This 1,000-foot walkway has moving sidewalks in both directions, allowing passengers an alternative to the Mobile Lounge service to access airline gates at Concourse B.
+In 2004, a new passenger walkway opened between the Terminal and Concourse B. This 1,000-foot walkway has moving sidewalks in both directions, allowing passengers an alternative route to access airline gates at Concourse B.

 There are four runways at Dulles